 Womas have a large distribution in the Australian interior, occurring in the interior portions of New South Wales, Queensland, Northern Territory, South Australia and Western Australia.
 There are two other possibly disjunct populations of Aspidites ramsayi.
 In Western Australia there is a population along the coastal portions of the Pilbara and the Kimberley.
 The second possibly disjunct population is that of the rare southwestern woma.
 The southwestern population extends from the coastal areas of the southern third of Western Australia, eastward to the Nullarbor Plain.
 There is debate as to whether these two populations are in fact isolated or if gene flow occurs between these three areas.

-I have just begun adding my 2017 stock to my available pages, once again I will have the largest selection of carpet pythons for sale in the world!
+I have now well into the process of adding my 2019 stock to my available pages, once again I will have the largest selection of sub-species pure carpet pythons for sale in the world.!